 27. Social Media

 Social media isn’t just for liking funny pictures or tweeting what you ate for breakfast.
-Social media is an emerging channel that businesses now utilize.
+Social media and social ads are emerging channels that businesses now utilize to generate leads.
 Here are some tips for generating leads on social networks:

 Build a loyal following.
 Building a relationship with potential customers is a critical first step.
 Social media connections are really about people-to-people, not always company-to-individual.
 Get to know your audience online, communicate and share information.
 In order to generate leads, you need to have human interaction with others.

 Remember, social media is a dialogue.
-Companies that only use social media to blast out messages about themselves aren’t using social channels effectively.
+Companies that only use social media to blast out messages about themselves or send spam messages aren’t using social channels effectively.
 The goal is to interact with others and be helpful.
 When you share content on social media, don’t always post something that relates to your company.
-Share links to other interesting things you’ve found online.
+Share links to other interesting industry things you’ve found online.
 People will be very thankful you are noticing their work, too!